 The balance of the money, $14.8 million, will be allocated on a state-by-state basis, she added.

 This year's funding is significantly higher than last year's $7 million, and President Bush has asked for another $50 million next year, Oge said.
 Congress has authorized as much as $250 million a year for five years.

 Oge said that some 400,000 diesel engines have been retrofitted or replaced under the program.
 Half of those are off-road and the other half on-road, and most of the on-road engines were run by public fleets such as school bus and municipal operations.

-Still, EPA wants more fleets - particularly smaller fleets - to take advantage of the program, Oge said.
+Still, EPA wants more private fleets - particularly smaller fleets - to take advantage of the program, Oge said.